BozarthPrime/Extra-Life-Tracker/README.md

 Displays an offline message and optionally plays elevator music.

 # Configuration
-Each widget has a `[widget-name]-settings.js` file in its folder (e.x. `participant-goal-settings.js`), to set up the widget just update the values in there with the correct values you would like to use.
+Each widget has a `[widget-name]-settings.js` file in its folder (e.x. `participant-goal-settings.js`), to set up each widget just update the values in its settings file with the correct values you would like to use.
 There are full descriptions of the values in the settings files for each widget.

 # Themes
 There are several included themes with Extra-Life-Tracker.
 The default theme uses the classic offical Extra Life colors but you can switch between any of them by doing the following steps: